 The Usha S Mehta Travel Award: Available to any undergraduate student of Queens' wishing to travel abroad for academic advancement, with preference given to a student who is (1) domiciled in India, and (2) studying Archaeology and Anthropology.
 Three awards of up to £350 each are available for the 2017/18 academic year.

 The Professor Ajit Singh Travel Award: Available to current undergraduate and graduate students of Queens' wishing to travel to any country with a developing economy (as defined by the World Bank or IMF) to undertake research that will contribute to our understanding of economic and social development.
 This is broadly, but not exclusively, defined as economics, sociology, natural sciences and medicine.
-One award may be made, at the discretion of the Senior Tutor, up to a value of £500 for the 2017/18 academic year.
+Two awards may be made, at the discretion of the Senior Tutor, up to a value of £700 for the 2017/18 academic year.